searchspring/competencies/competencies/language-typescript.md

 * Use Generics
 * Unions && Discriminated Unions

-# Competency - Language TypeScript Level 2
+# Language: TypeScript Level 2

 ## How do you prove it?
 * For code you have submitted, your code reviews receive few syntactic corrections.